microsoft/greenlands/Docs/AgentToolkit/Agent-Development.md

 ## Adding new events

-Events are what the Agent Toolkit uses to communicate with the rest of the PlaiGround platform.
+Events are what the Agent Toolkit uses to communicate with the rest of the Greenlands platform.
 The event models themselves are generated as part of the `PythonClient` that gets generated from Service (see Service's own documentation for more information about this process).